-Ready, SET, SPIKE!
-Get your game on and join Social Boston Sports for indoor, beach or grass volleyball leagues.
+Get your game on and join Social Boston Sports for beach or grass volleyball leagues.
 Join one of our volleyball leagues in Boston for a fun and social time on the court in Cambridge, Boston, Somerville, South Boston and beyond.
-After your game, celebrate with your teammates with a few drinks at one of our sponsor bars!
+Please make sure your captain selects the skill level at which your team would like to play.

 Upcoming Volleyball Leagues in Boston